Tracy-Prest/householdenergy_consumption/README.md

 # Data
 - Dataset includes household energy usage from January 2023 to January 2024
 - Energy consumption measured in kWh
-- Place the dataset file in the `data/` folder

 # Recommendations
 - Optimize appliance usage